Do Colorado Right

 Colorado was the first state to officially partner with Leave No Trace to promote fun and sustainable outdoor recreation for everyone.
 Check out the video and see how you can get Colo-ready!

 Grand Junction is known for its scenic landscapes and endless pursuits of outdoor adventure.
 From hiking and biking to paddleboarding and fishing, Grand Junction is a playground for those looking to get out and explore mother nature.
-There is plenty of room to spread out, as well, since the Grand Junction area is 76% public land.
+There is plenty of room to spread out thanks to over 3,341 square-miles of land in the county, which is larger than Rhode Island and Delaware combined!
+This expansive area is over 76% public land, so trails and open spaces are not crowded anywhere.

 1. Know Before You Go